Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and Monsky--Washnitzer cohomology with coefficients

-\begin{lem} With the notation as before, if $\widetilde{\nabla}$ is quasinilpotent, so is $\nabla$.\end{lem} \begin{proof} Quasinilpotence is a local property which can be checked in local coordinates since by \cite[Remark 4.11]{BerthelotOgus} it is independent of the choice of coordinate system.
-It is clear that by this definition the differential $d$ on the de Rham--Witt complex of $\overline{B}$ is quasinilpotent.
-Thus the quasinilpotence of $\widetilde{\nabla}$ induce quasinilpotence of $\nabla$. \end{proof}
+\begin{lem} With the notation as before, if $\nabla_{B^\dagger}$ is quasi-nilpotent, so is $\nabla_F$. \end{lem} \begin{proof} Quasi-nilpotence is a local property which can be checked in local coordinates since by \cite[Remark 4.11]{BerthelotOgus} it is independent of the choice of coordinate system.
+For both, $\nabla_{B^\dagger}$ and $\nabla_F$ it is defined modulo $p$.
+But modulo $p$ these two connections coincide and the statement is clear. \end{proof}

-For different choices of Frobenius lifts on $B^\dagger$, we obtain different $W^\dagger(\overline{B})$-modules $E$, which are however canonically isomorphic.
-On the other hand, the comparison map
+For different choices of Frobenius lifts on $B^\dagger$, we obtain different $W^\dagger(\overline{B})$-modules $E_F$, which are isomorphic as free modules since $t_F$ is injective.
+Additionally, the comparison map

 still depends on the choice of Frobenius lift $F$ and it is not clear a priori that two different choices of Frobenius induce the same map on cohomology.